-Majestic and Cosmopolitan Madrid.
-The capital of Spain since 1561.
+Madrid.
+Madrid is Majestic and Cosmopolitan and has been the capital of Spain since 1561.
 Madrid has exquisite architecture, elegant squares and beautiful broad tree-lined boulevards all dominated by Renaissance, Neoclassical and Romantic architecture.
 Madrid is one of the most vibrant cities in the world with a long and fascinating history and a friendly population.